Texas family detention centers expected to transform into rapid-processing hubs

 ICE emptied out the Berks center on Friday, releasing all 21 people there.
 ICE confirmed that the facility is empty but would not say why.

-Officials are considering turning Berks into a women-only center for migrants, a DHS official said, while Dilley and Karnes would serve as quick-release intake facilities that would screen migrant families, check their backgrounds and release them pending an immigration court hearing.
+Officials are considering turning Berks into a women-only center, a DHS official said, while Dilley and Karnes would serve as quick-release intake facilities that would screen migrant families, check their backgrounds and release them pending an immigration court hearing.
 Some would enroll in “alternatives to detention,” such as ankle-monitoring programs.
 Families would undergo coronavirus testing and nonprofit organizations would then help them secure airplane or bus tickets to their final destinations in the United States, typically with relatives or friends.

 The goal is to process and release 100 families per day, the plans show.
-Migrants who test positive for the coronavirus will be quarantined for 10 days.
+Migrants who test positive for the coronavirus would be quarantined for 10 days.

 ICE would not confirm the plans and said the detention centers are under review but remain “fully operational.”
 A spokeswoman said that most attempted border crossers are still being expelled at the southern border.